Ant-Man and The Wasp: Nano Battle!: Development

 The attraction was announced on 22 November 2016 as part of the new expansion plan coming to Hong Kong Disneyland.
 At the time, it was described as a "brand new experience for guests to fight alongside the icons of the Marvel Universe", with no further details on the experience, except a concept-art featuring Ant-Man.
-This attraction is currently featured in the Avengers Campus, along with the Iron Man Experience and the upcoming Avengers E-ticket attraction.
+This attraction is currently featured in the Stark Expo, along with the Iron Man Experience and the upcoming Avengers E-ticket attraction.

-Buzz Lightyear Astro Blasters closed on 31 August 2017 to make way for the new attraction, which will use the same overall infrastructure.
+Buzz Lightyear Astro Blasters closed on 31 August 2017 to make way for the new attraction, which uses the same overall infrastructure.

 On 13 February 2018, it was announced at the D23 Expo Japan that the new attraction would be centered around Marvel Cinematic Universe superheroes Ant-Man and the Wasp fighting against Arnim Zola.

 The attraction, along with its opening date, were officially presented to the public on 8 January 2019 by the imagineers in charge of the project.
 It was announced that the ride would share a common narrative with the other Marvel attraction present at Hong Kong Disneyland, Iron Man Experience, and that the team from the eponymous movies, including Peyton Reed, Christophe Beck, Paul Rudd, Evangeline Lilly and Toby Jones were involved in the attraction, with the actors reprising their respective roles of Ant-Man / Scott Lang, The Wasp / Hope Van Dyne and Arnim Zola in the attraction.
 Bryan Thombs, senior creative director of Nano Battle from Walt Disney Imagineering, stated a key part of the experience would be the difference in scale between the normal world and the gigantic size of everything as seen from a miniature perspective.

 Before Opening, it was announced that Jessica Hsuan, a Hong Kong-based actress, would play the role of Leslie Lam, a S.H.I.E.L.D. scientist, making the link between the superheroes and the guests.